IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-indigo-into-a-gradle-project.md

 ---
-title: Integrate IndiGO into a Gradle Project
+title: Integrate TomTom IndiGO into a Gradle Project
 ---

-This pages contains the steps required to integrate the IndiGO platform into an existing Android Gradle project.
-If you are new to IndiGO, our recommendation is to use the examples as a starting point as these examples already cover the steps described on this page.
-Use the steps in this page as a reference to integrate the IndiGO platform into an existing / newly created Android Gradle project.
+This pages contains the steps required to integrate the TomTom IndiGO platform into an existing Android Gradle project.
+If you are new to TomTom IndiGO, our recommendation is to use the examples as a starting point as these examples already cover the steps described on this page.
+Use the steps in this page as a reference to integrate the TomTom IndiGO platform into an existing / newly created Android Gradle project.
 These steps assume a basic level of experience with setting up Gradle build files.

 ## Maven repositories

-Gradle will need to be able to download IndiGO platform dependencies from Maven repositories.
+Gradle will need to be able to download TomTom IndiGO platform dependencies from Maven repositories.

 This requires the following Gradle configuration: